 This London relocation guide has been designed with the explicit intention to provide expats and travellers with all they need to know about moving to London.

-This exciting chapter covers: Tourist Attractions.
+This exciting chapter covers Tourist Attractions.

-As with any city, there are a whole range of must-see attractions in London to enjoy and take part in.
+As with any city, there is a whole range of must-see attractions in London to enjoy and take part in.
 From all the insightful museums and galleries to the luscious greenery of the parks, there’s much to experience throughout your stay in London whether you’re here in the long term or short term.

-Tourist Attractions in London
+Tourist Attractions In London

-In this chapter, we will outline what to see in London, from its leisure activities and best attractions to its long history.
+In this chapter, we will outline what to see in London, from its leisure activities and the best attractions to its long history.

-One of the most iconic cities in the world, London is a vast ensemble of cultures, languages and histories.
+One of the most iconic cities in the world, London is a vast ensemble of cultures, languages, and histories.
 Such poetry is manifest in the enticing range of cultural, sporting and leisure activities that London has to offer tourists and full-time residents alike.

 It comes as no surprise that, in 2018, the United Kingdom received almost 40 million inbound visitors - up almost 5% from previous years.